dgroup/tagyml/readme.md

     }
     ```
     See [SnakeyamlTest](/src/test/java/io/github/dgroup/tagyml/yaml/SnakeyamlTest.java)
     for details.
 Of course, the test above is testing a lot of things and should
-     be separated into more tests with single `MatcherAssert.assertThat` each,
+    be separated into bunch of tests with single `MatcherAssert.assertThat` each,
     but here it was done for educational purposes.